LadyKerr/impressive-project/README.md

 - watch the plot move faster!

 > Note: The higher the submitted num, the faster the line moves - or the more sine waves is shifted for each frame, which make the line appear to move faster.
 > The number acts as a multiplier for the speed of the wave’s movement.

+Bonus ✨
+- stop your servers
+- run `plot2.py` to see another plot that copilot came up with!
+This one blew me away even more.

 # Contributing
 Contributions are welcomed to improve the app.
 Please open an issue to discuss larger changes to the app.